← Back to blog

 • Combine triggers: Multiple triggers can work together.
 A Stripe payment trigger and a CRM update trigger can coordinate to give your agent complete context about new customers.

-ClawJolt is currently in private beta.
-Join the waitlist to be among the first to try trigger automation for your OpenClaw agent.
-We are adding new connectors every week and would love your feedback on which integrations matter most to your workflow.
+ClawJolt is in private beta.
+Join the waitlist to try trigger automation for your OpenClaw agent.
+We're adding new connectors every week and would love feedback on which integrations matter most to your workflow.